Combine the volcanoes and spicy flavours of the south with the renaissance masterpieces of the North.

 You start the day by exploring the gateway to the Amalfi Coast, Sorrento.
 This town of lemons and plunging cliffs allured literary geniuses from Byron and Goethe to Dickens and Tolstoy.
-Wander through the sun-drenched piazzas and savour a glass of cold limoncello before you continue your day.
+Wander through the sun-drenched piazzas and savour a glass of cold limoncello before you continue your journey.

-The next stop is Positano which looks like a colourful multi-tiered cake clinging to a sea-cliff.
+You head to Positano, which looks like a colourful multi-tiered cake clinging to a sea-cliff.
 Find a restaurant to enjoy your lunch and drink in the magnificent views of the Tyrrhenian Sea.
 Then, peruse the local boutiques and take photos as you meander through the streets.
 Alternatively, walk down the steps to the beach for a swim and some sun.

-You arrive in Salerno late in the afternoon where you can watch the sunset with a drink in your hand.
+Jumping back on the ferry, you arrive in Salerno late in the afternoon where you can watch the sunset with a drink in your hand.